 - Hip Flexor Contraction

-Dr. Smith understands this and does his best to educate you while he treats your pain.
-His goal is to empower you to effectively manage your pain at home.
-He incorporates core strengthening, stretching, deep tissue massage, chiropractic adjustments, and electrical modalities into his treatments.
+We understand this and will do his best to educate you while he treats your pain.
+Our goal is to empower you to effectively manage your pain at home.
+We incorporate core strengthening, stretching, deep tissue massage, chiropractic adjustments, and electrical modalities into his treatments.
 Expect to leave with homework!

 When it comes to low back pain, there is no one size fits all treatment.
 That being said: